sigau/pipeline_dnapipe/README.md

 ### Run the snakemake rule *initialise*
 This rule will :
-- download the mitochondrial database
+- Download the mitochondrial database
-- download dnapipe_utils (for making graph in the end of the pipeline)
+- Download dnapipe_utils (for making graph in the end of the pipeline)
-- download tools for the pipeline (UrQt)
+- Download tools for the pipeline (UrQt)
-- create a new RepeatMasker library with RepBase
+- Create a new RepeatMasker library with RepBase
+- Create dnapipeTE singularity image
 ```
-snakemake initialize -j 4
+snakemake initialize -j 5
 ```
 ## Run the pipeline
 ```